 I almost always make my own from scratch Pizza Sauce.
 It is not really that hard to do and makes enough for two large pizzas.

-Pizza is one of our favourite things to enjoy for a quick and easy lunch or supper.
+Pizza is one of our favourite things to enjoy for a quick and easy lunch or supper, and in many shapes, like pizza burgers!
 We often like to have it with a salad on the side.
 I have even been known to enjoy a cold slice or two for breakfast.
 Its also great to serve on game nights or when your children are having friends over for a sleep-over.

 - 2 ¼ cups all-purpose flour

 - 1 TBS baking powder

 - ¼ cup butter, at room temperature